LeemanGeophysicalLLC/knowledgebase/docs/Tilt_Meter_Logger/tilt_meter_logger.md

 The time should be set after the RTC battery has been changed or if it is deemed to have drifted unacceptably since the last time the unit was set.
 The time is set with the serial command SETTIME out outlined in the serial commands section.
-As an example, to set March 26, 2020 at 13:05:30 the command SETTIME 2020 03 26
+As an example, to set March 26, 2020 at 13:05:30 the command <code>SETTIME 2020
-13 05 30 would be sent.
+03 26 13 05 30</code> would be sent.
 The time is set at the moment the newline character is received.
 A message stating the setting was successful or if there was an error will be returned to the serial prompt.

 ### Deployment
 Every deployment is different, but this procedure seeks to provide a guideline